 EFFTEE FILM PRODUCTIONS

-(1931-1936) Established by Frank Thring Snr after he sold his interests in Hoyts to the Fox Film Corporation, Efftee Films produced seven features and a number of shorts between 1932 and 1936.
+(1931-1936) Established by Frank Thring Snr after he sold his interests in Hoyts [below] to the Fox Film Corporation, Efftee Films produced seven features and a number of shorts between 1932 and 1936.
 These productions included three hit George Wallace films – His Royal Highness (1932), Harmony Row (1933) and A Ticket in Tatts (1934) – along with Pat Hanna‘s Diggers (1931) and a remake of The Sentimental Bloke (1932).
 The company’s output also included a series of short musical, comedy and vaudeville films released under the collective title Efftee Entertainers (1931-32).
 Efftee Films effectively ceased following Thring’s death from cancer in 1936.

 Frank Thring planned to make a film version of the hit romantic musical Collits’ Inn (1932), which his company Efftee Stage Productions produced in 1933.
 Although Efftee Films undertook screen tests for the lead roles Thring’s death led to the company’s plans in the venture being shelved.